Lifting Galois sections along torsors: Torsors associated to a divisor on a curve

-\begin{rem} \begin{enumerate} \item Any rational point defines a torsion packet. \item If $D$ is a torsion packet, then any degree $0$ divisor on $X$ with support in $D$ is torsion, because $\Pic X \inj \Pic X_{\bar k}$ is injective. \item However, it is not true that if any degree $0$ divisor on $X$ with support in $D$ is torsion, then $D$ is a torsion packet.
+\begin{rem} \begin{enumerate} \item Any rational point defines a torsion sub-packet. \item If $D$ is a torsion sub-packet, then any degree $0$ divisor on $X$ with support in $D$ is torsion, because the map $\Pic X \inj \Pic X_{\bar k}$ is injective. \item However, it is not true that if any degree $0$ divisor on $X$ with support in $D$ is torsion, then $D$ is a torsion sub-packet.
 For instance, if $D$ is irreducible, then any degree $0$ divisor on $X$ with support in $D$ is even trivial.
-But $D$ does not need to be a torsion packet.
+But $D$ does not need to be a torsion sub-packet.
 Indeed, according to \cite{baker-poonen:torsionpackets}, Corollary 3, if $\Char k=0$ and $X$ is of genus at least $2$, the size of torsion packets is bounded.
 It is thus enough to choose $D$ of degree strictly larger than this size, which is possible if $k$ has an infinite absolute Galois group, to get a counterexample. \end{enumerate} \end{rem}